Easy reading is damn hard writing. – Nathaniel Hawthorne

 There’s an idea that floats around writing circles that we’re all embarrassed by our earlier work.
 This is true of the greats and the amateurs, poets, essayists, novelists and journalists alike.
 The early notebooks or articles we published way back at the beginning of our careers made us grimace and blush.
 I’m just now beginning to understand why that’s a good thing, why we want to have a little bit– not too much– embarrassment about our early work.
 It means we’ve grown immensely as writers.

 And with that growth, comes the realization that writing is a hell of a lot harder than it seems.
 My earliest novellas and short stories weren’t bad, not by any stretch.
 But they came out last May and the difference between the writer I was then and the writer I am now is remarkable.

-These moments makes us better writers.
-Editing a full length novel from the inside out strengthens my skills in storytelling and editing for continuity.
-Revising a character dynamic forces me to look more deeply at my protagonists to better form full, three dimensional people in a two dimensional medium.
+These moments make us better writers.
+Editing a full-length novel from the inside out strengthens my skills in storytelling and editing for continuity.
+Revising a character dynamic forces me to look more deeply at my protagonists to better form full, three-dimensional people in a two-dimensional medium.